 Toric IOL technology uses biocompatible materials that have been successfully used in contact lenses and proven safe for the eye.
 There is an additional cost for this lens implant.

-If you are seeking astigmatism correction Atlanta, Suwanee, and Lithonia please feel free to contact us to schedule an eye exam.
+If you are seeking astigmatism correction in Atlanta, Lilburn, Lithonia, Newnan, Roswell, Sandy Springs, Suwanee, or Woodstock, please feel free to contact us to schedule an eye exam.